ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 Objects describe a state in more detail and provide meta information, configuration and description of this.
 An object has a type, e.g. host, adapter, instance, enumeration, device, channel or data point ...

-The metadata also define the data type of the state, e.g. number, boolean, string and also how the state should be displayed in the visualization interfaces.
+The metadata also define the data type of the state, e.g. number, boolean, string and also how the state should be displayed in visualization interfaces.

 * **Odroid**

-Single board computer similar to a Raspberry PI.
+Single-board computer similar to a Raspberry PI.
 There are several versions with different hardware equipment.

 * **Parser adapter**

 An adapter that is made up of texts regardless of their origin by specifying so-called.
 Regular expressions, cuts out parts that can then be written into states.
-These values can then be used in scripts and the like. further processed.
+These values can then be used in scripts and the like. are further processed.

 * **Raspberry PI**